stephengold/Maud/README.md

 A scene view consists of a 3-D render of a loaded model, possibly with a background, a 3-D cursor, a supporting platform, and/or overlaid visualizations.
-Visualization can include axes, a bounding box, a mesh vertex, physics objects, and/or a skeleton.
+Visualizations can include axes, a bounding box, a mesh vertex, physics objects, and/or a skeleton.
 If you load and play an animation in a scene view, you'll see the model move, rather like it would in a game.